Crowther Station McKirdy Station Paju Station

 McKirdy was a series of stops likely named after William McKirdy, a prominent official and businessman in the Nipigon/Lake Nipigon area at the time.
 It was composed of two stations/stops, located at Mileposts 49.8/99.5 and 50.1/50.4, and a ballast pit located at Milepost 52.3/102.

-East McKirdy was a flag stop, while McKirdy was regarded as a station (likely without any formal structure) and both had small sidings (approximately 1300 feet) until the late 70s.
+East McKirdy was a flag stop, while McKirdy was regarded as a station (likely without any formal structure) and both had small sidings (approximately 1300 feet) which were removed prior to the 1970s.
 A section house was located a quarter-mile east of East McKirdy.
 Why there were two stops each with its own siding located less than half a mile apart is unknown.

 The McKirdy Pit was in operation for many years, likely from before the 1960s until the line was discontinued in 2005.
 A 2500-foot through spur serviced the pit, which interestingly does not appear in the 1979 edition topographic map (known officially as Pit Track KI-44).

 There are several videos of the McKirdy area in the YouTube playlist below.